ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/machine_configuration.md

 #### When to Use

-Choose `FullIsaWithDelegationNoExceptions` for zkSync OS or applications that:
+Choose `FullIsaWithDelegationNoExceptions` for ZKsync OS or applications that:
 * Require the **full RV32IM instruction set**, **and**
 * Need to invoke **pre-compiled cryptographic primitives** or inject non-deterministic data via the delegation interface.